 Going viral is easy.

-Staying respected is the real challenge.
+Staying respected is hard.

 Final Word